myone1010/short-link-api/README.md

 - Ensure that the Bearer token is valid and has the necessary permissions to access the endpoints.
 - The `shortLinkURL` should be unique for each entry to avoid conflicts.
-- All timestamps are returned in ISO 8601 format.

 ---

-This documentation should provide your clients with a clear understanding of how to use your API, including the necessary authentication and request/response structures.
-Adjust any specific details as needed based on your implementation.